GitShanks14/PS1/MIMO-OFDM/readme.md

 V14 re-introduced QAM into the system.
 QAM was discontinued when the system started using scripts instead of Simulink models.

 ## Features
+1. Can switch between BPSK, QPSK and M-QAM by just specifying modulation order.
+2. Can specify the number of transmitter and receiver antennas ( square systems only ).
+3. Can set the centre frequency and distance to model path loss.
+4. Can change all parameters of the OFDM system :
+a.
+Number of subcarriers
+b.
+Number of Pilot carriers
+c.
+Number of left and right guard carriers
+d.
+Toggle Pulse Shaping
+e.
+Set windowing length for Pulse Shaping
+f.
+Change Cyclic Prefix length